Bridgeton High School: History

+A modern-day high school program began in the Bridgeton Public Schools in the 1870s, when the term "high school" replaced what had been called "grammar school".
+Construction of a standalone high school building was finished for the 1893–94 school year on the site of the former Bank Street School and the building was formally opened in January of that school year.
+With growth in the number of high school students, the district acquired the West Jersey Academy, gradually expanding the building in 1922 and then efforts began on a new building in 1929.
+The school's current building was completed in 1952.

 Awards, recognition and rankings

 The school was the 334th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 273rd in the state of 328 schools in 2012, after being ranked 303rd in 2010 out of 322 schools listed.
 The magazine ranked the school 297th in 2008 out of 316 schools.
 The school was ranked 283rd in the magazine's September 2006 issue, which surveyed 316 schools across the state.